 Quantitative threshold values

-Not every merger has to be notified to the Austrian Competition Authority.
-A merger has to be notified only if the turnover thresholds is exceeded.
+Not every merger has to be registered to the Federal Competition Authority.
+A merger has to be registered only if the turnover thresholds are exceeded.

 The thresholds are defined in Competition Law:

-Therefore, mergers have to be notified if the parties reached the following revenues in the last financial year before the merger:
+Therefore, mergers have to be registered if the parties have achieved the following turnover in the last financial year before the merger:

-- at least two companies in the world more than five million euros.
+- at least two companies each more than five million euros worldwide.

-- only one of the parties within the country more than five million euros and
+- only one of the parties, domestically, more than five million euros and

-Notifications of mergers have to be submitted in in four identical (physical) copies.
-They can be filed either personally at office hours (Mon-Thu 8am-4pm, Fri 8am-2pm) at the registry (3rd floor, room 306) or with the secretary (3rd floor, room 304) of the Federal Competition Authority or by mail.
+Notifications of mergers have to be submitted in four identical (physical) copies.
+They can be filed either by post, or in person during office hours (Mon-Thu 8:00-14:00, Fri 8:00-12:00) at the office (1st floor, room C1b), or with the secretary (1st floor, room A8) of the Federal Competition Authority.

-The payment of the notification fee of 1,500 € must be made solely by cash at the bank account of the Postsparkasse:
+The payment of the notification fee of 3,500 € must be made solely by cash at the bank account of the BAWAG P.S.K.:

-Payment must be made free of charge to the BWB.
-On the deposit or transfer slip the word "Anmeldegebühr" and the name of the applicant has to be indicated.
-The deposit is evidenced by the submission of the original deposit slip.
+Payment must be made at no expense to the BWB.
+On the deposit or transfer slip, the word "Anmeldegebühr" and the name of the applicant must be indicated.
+The original deposit slip is required as evidence of the deposit.

-If it is unclear whether a merger has to be notified because the merger is complex or may possibly cause competition concerns, the parties involved are advised to contact the Federal Competition Authority in advance of the notification with the objective of facilitating further proceedings.
+If it is unclear whether a merger has to be registered, or if the merger is complex or market share is very high after the merger, the parties involved are advised to contact the Federal Competition Authority in advance of the notification with the objective of facilitating further proceedings.
+It is in the interest of the applicant and BWB that merger control proceedings are handled quickly and smoothly.

 In many cases, early contact between the Competition Authority and the parties will help to avoid complex and costly procedures before the Cartel Court.